 In order to prove that the property owner is liable for damages caused by negligent security, a victim must show the following elements in court: first, that the property owner owed a duty of care to the visitor on their premises; second, that the property owner or occupier breached that duty of care through negligent security; third, that as a direct result of inadequate security harm was caused; and finally, that the harm resulted in actual damages for the victim.

 Compensation for Negligent Security

-Compensation for negligent security cases can take the form of both economic and noneconomic damages.
-Economic damages include out of pocket costs for the victim, including property damage, current and future medical expenses, lost wages, and the loss of future earnings and benefits.
-Noneconomic damages refer to the less tangible harms of a negligent security case, which includes payment for pain and suffering, emotional distress, disability, disfigurement, and the loss of enjoyment of life.
-An experienced premises liability attorney can review the facts of your unique case and advise you on the potential compensation for your claims.
+Compensation for negligent security cases can take the form of both monetary and non-monetary damages.
+Monetary damages include out of pocket costs for the victim, including property damage, current and future medical expenses, lost wages, and the loss of future earnings and benefits.
+Non-monetary damages refer to the less tangible harms of a negligent security case, which includes payment for pain and suffering, emotional distress, disability, disfigurement, and the loss of enjoyment of life.
+An experienced attorney can review the facts of your case and advise you on the potential compensation for your negligent security claim.